 Unit 3: Methodologies and Methods II

 This unit deepens your understanding of theoretical debates by testing them in a professional context.
 The unit is designed around a practical research project.
 You will work with your peers, either within an art institution or within Afterall.
-Projects might involve, but are not restricted to, primary research or the organisation of public events.
+Projects might involve, but are not restricted to, primary research or the organisation of public events in online and physical spaces.

 Unit 4: Individual Research Project